HCPSS/schoolsites-help/_posts/2016-12-13-delete-files.md

 ![add and manage files](/schoolsites-help/images/uploading/add-manage-files.png)

-Then, click on the file name that you want to delete.
+Then, look for the file and click on the file name that you want to delete.

 Once you're in there, click on the delete button above the file name.